DerfDa180155/CarGame/doc/DevLog.md

 ## 10.01.2024

-Fixed the bug in the map generator, that createt an empty field in the bottem right corner.
+Fixed the bug in the map generator, that created an empty field in the bottom right corner.

 ## 11.01.2024